Elizabeth Ann Seton: Beatification

-Theologians approved Seton's spiritual writings on January 15, 1936, and her cause was formally opened on February 28, 1940, granting her the title of Servant of God.
-In 1952, a miracle involving the healing of 4-year-old Ann O'Neil from leukemia was attributed to the intercession of Seton after a nun sought Seton's intercession for the girl.
-The miracle was a factor in the beatification of Seton and Seton was beatified by Pope John XXIII on March 17, 1963.
+After an extensive investigation, the Vatican certified that the O'Neil case was a genuine miracle.
+Seton was beatified by Pope John XXIII on March 17, 1963.
 The pope said on the occasion, "In a house that was very small, but with ample space for charity, she sowed a seed in America which by Divine Grace grew into a large tree."